+ Who should attend the hackathon?

 + Which platforms do I use to meet other competitors and discuss the event?

 Slack is the online platform used to communicate among and between teams and organisers.
 Want to learn more about how to use Slack?
 Check out how it works here.
-Then, downlaod Slack to your mobile / desktop and join the New Futures Hackathon Slack team here
+Then, download Slack to your mobile / desktop and join the New Futures Hackathon Slack team which will be created leading up to the event.

 + What if I already formed a team?